 Fortran Tools, Libraries, and Application Software

-The Fortran Company is now offering FortranTools, a suite of tools consisting of gfortran, the open source Fortran 95 compiler with F03 and F08 features; Code::Blocks, an open source graphical user interface for editing, compiling, running, and debugging Fortran programs; GTK-Fortran; OpenMP; procedures for creating graphical input and output with Fortran programs; GNUPlot plotting; several books in electronic form; the BLAS and LAPACK libraries with the MATRAN Fortran wrapper; interval arithmetic; and other tools.
+The Fortran Company is now offering FortranTools, a suite of tools consisting of gfortran, the open source Fortran 95 compiler with many F03 and F08 features; Code::Blocks, an open source graphical user interface for editing, compiling, running, and debugging Fortran programs; GTK-Fortran; OpenMP; procedures for creating graphical input and output with Fortran programs; GNUPlot plotting; several books in electronic form; the BLAS and LAPACK libraries with the MATRAN Fortran wrapper; interval arithmetic; and other tools.
 FortranTools is available on Windows from the Fortran Store.